DIY Stompbox Gallery

 JimmyBJJ's utterly insane miracle of miniturisation that is his Apis PCB.
 Yep this is a Klone in a 1590A. *doffs cap* impressive sir, most impressive!

-The other one has had buffered bypass added on making the build a complete pain.
+The final two have had buffered bypass added on making the build a complete pain.
 It seemed like a good idea at the time...
 For those interested this is how:

 As noted below, this is my Madbean Sunking based colourful Klone rebuilt in standard Klone form and rehoused to flog.